polazarus/hipstr/README.md

 * `serde`: serialization/deserialization support with `serde` crate
 * `unstable`: exposes internal `Backend` trait that may change at any moment

-## ☣️ Unsafety in Hipstr
+## ☣️ Safety of `hipstr`

 This crate uses `unsafe` extensively. 🤷

 It exploits a 1-bit alignment niche in pointer existing on most platform (I think all Rustc supported platform) to distinguish the inline representation from the other representations.

 To make things safer, Rust is tested thoroughly on multiple platforms, normally and with Miri (MIR interpreter).

 ## 🧪 Testing

-### :☔ Coverage
+### ☔ Coverage

 This crate has near full line coverage: